 To meet our climate goals we need to accelerate and expand efforts to reduce building-related carbon emissions.
 Three key misaligned signals exacerbate the gap between utility planning and building operation: peak demand, carbon, and costs.
 Utility generation plants are sized based on peak needs and rate structures do not incentivize decarbonization.
 Buildings are rarely designed or retrofitted to reduce peak demand; most improvements are focused on reducing energy consumption or cost.
 Optimizing building improvement measures based solely on cost savings may not reduce the carbon intensity of a building

-What is a Grid-Integrated, Energy Efficient Building?
+What is a Grid-Interactive, Energy Efficient Building?

-Grid Integrated Buildings have a holistically optimized blend of energy efficiency, energy storage, renewable energy, and load flexibility technologies enabled through smart controls.
+Grid-Interactive Buildings have a holistically optimized blend of energy efficiency, energy storage, renewable energy, and load flexibility technologies enabled through smart controls.
 This results in a lower, “flatter,” more flexible energy load profile, which in turn delivers a more resilient and productive building, optimizes capital investments, reduces operating costs, and provides access to new revenue.
 At the campus or community scale, additional strategies such as microgrids and district energy systems may also be advantageous.

 Why They Matter